Are you planning a 7 day road trip from Venice to Milan in northern Italy and looking for the perfect one week itinerary? You’re in luck!

 Most people settle in at the swishiest villages, magical Bellagio or understatedly elegant Varenna on Lake Como.
 Lake Como is famous for its beauty, its palazzi, its mansions, the picture perfect medieval towns, and mountainous backdrop.

-If you'd like to road trip from Venice to Milan, pin it for later.
+If you’d need a Venice to Milan itinerary, pin it for later.